maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 - **string** - a series of characters surrounded by double-quote marks, like "Hello, World!".
 Also known as **string constants**.
 - **variable** - a symbolic name which can store the value of a number or a string for future recall.
 - **array** - a type of variable that stores multiple values at once.
-- **operator** - symbol characters, typically from mathematics, that take one or two expressions and produce a number or string.
+- **operator** - symbol characters, typically from mathematics, that take one or two expressions and produces a number or string.
 - **function** - operators using names instead of symbols.

 In most dialects, variables can contain either a number value or a string value but cannot change from one to another.
 This split was introduced in Dartmouth BASIC, which required the user to add a dollar sign suffix to variables that wanted to hold a string value.
 These are known as **string variables**, and non-string variables are sometimes, but not always, referred to as **numeric variables**.
 A few dialects allow any variable to store any value, and these generally lack the dollar sign.
 This is not supported in RetroBASIC, because most dialects consider assigning one to the other to be an error, and RetroBASIC needs to report these errors.